Voyager 1: Flyby of Saturn

 Voyager 1's mission included a flyby of Titan, Saturn's largest moon, which had long been known to have an atmosphere.
 Images taken by Pioneer 11 in 1979 had indicated the atmosphere was substantial and complex, further increasing interest.
 The Titan flyby occurred as the spacecraft entered the system to avoid any possibility of damage closer to Saturn compromising observations, and approached to within 4000 mi, passing behind Titan as seen from Earth and the Sun.

 Voyager's measurement of the atmosphere's effect on sunlight and Earth-based measurement of its effect on the probe's radio signal were used to determine the atmosphere's composition, density, and pressure.
 Titan's mass was also measured by observing its effect on the probe's trajectory.
 The thick haze prevented any visual observation of the surface, but the measurement of the atmosphere's composition, temperature, and pressure led to speculation that lakes of liquid hydrocarbons could exist on the surface.

 Because observations of Titan were considered vital, the trajectory chosen for Voyager 1 was designed around the optimum Titan flyby, which took it below the south pole of Saturn and out of the plane of the ecliptic, ending its planetary science mission.
 Had Voyager 1 failed or been unable to observe Titan, Voyager 2's trajectory would have been altered to incorporate the Titan flyby, precluding any visit to Uranus and Neptune.
 The trajectory Voyager 1 was launched into would not have allowed it to continue on to Uranus and Neptune, but could have been altered to avoid a Titan flyby and travel from Saturn to Pluto, arriving in 1986.

 Exit from the heliosphere

 On February 14, 1990, Voyager 1 took the first "family portrait" of the Solar System as seen from outside, which includes the image of planet Earth known as Pale Blue Dot.
 Soon afterward, its cameras were deactivated to conserve energy and computer resources for other equipment.
 The camera software has been removed from the spacecraft, so it would now be complex to get them working again.
 Earth-side software and computers for reading the images are also no longer available.

 On February 17, 1998, Voyager 1 reached a distance of 69 AU from the Sun and overtook Pioneer 10 as the most distant spacecraft from Earth.
-Travelling at about 17 km/s, it has the fastest heliocentric recession speed of any spacecraft.
+Traveling at about 17 km/s, it has the fastest heliocentric recession speed of any spacecraft.

 As Voyager 1 headed for interstellar space, its instruments continued to study the Solar System.
 Jet Propulsion Laboratory scientists used the plasma wave experiments aboard Voyager 1 and 2 to look for the heliopause, the boundary at which the solar wind transitions into the interstellar medium.
 As of 2013, the probe was moving with a relative velocity to the Sun of about 38026 mph.

 With the velocity the probe is currently maintaining, Voyager 1 is traveling about 325 e6mi per year, or about one light-year per 18,000 years.